Social entrepreneurship in South Asia: Education and training

 Ashoka: Innovators for the Public is one of the world's leading social impact training agencies, and was one of the first to begin investments in India.
 William Drayton, Ashoka's founder, inspiration for his organization came from Ashoka the Great, a Maurya Emperor from the 3rd Century B.C.who left behind pillars known as the edicts of Ashoka which detailed much of his benevolent work on social good and welfare.
 In these writing, he discusses a series of social programs that he implemented in order to ensure the wellbeing of his citizens, including bringing in essential medicines for his people and creating roadside facilities for travelers.
 Ashoka's model is to first find those people are addressing big problems, then supply them with the funding and services they need to be successful.
 They focus on small investment and support in order to produce maximum gains to support visions.
 Ashoka's Fellows Program has led the way for many entrepreneurs to launch companies in India.
+Ranjan Mistry, Indian Social Entrepreneur established Women School of Entrepreneurship for fueling entrepreneurial spirit, and supporting last miles girls and women in India.